 I returned to the miscarriage clinic the following week.
 Another in and out visit – no advice or recommendations, just referring me on to have a repeat scan at the end of the week.

 I wasn’t sure what to expect from attending the recurrent miscarriage clinic in the early stages of a pregnancy.
 Whilst I am extremely grateful that this service is available to us, and I have been able to get tests done, I can’t help but feel a little dishearted by their early pregnancy input.
-In all honesty, I don’t really feel like it has been of any benefit.
+In all honesty, I’m not sure it has been of any benefit.
 To be fair, they have no diagnosis to work with, so the best they can offer is early reassurance scans.
 But I feel some emotional support would have been very beneficial?

 Following this appointment I went off to meet Louise, my Tommy’s midwife, to arrange other appointments.
 I needed to go back under the care of MAVIS clinic for blood pressure monitoring and would also go under the care of the placenta and fetal medicine team rather than Rainbow clinic.
 This would fit in with my needs based on our history with Guy, and provide continuity of care with the team we already know.